nguyenvanduocit/Source-Status-API/README.md

-# SlackBot-Webservice
+# Game server stat

-This is the webservice for my slack bot : https://github.com/nguyenvanduocit/SlackBot-Server
+This is the stat page for my game club to update the server stat.
+About server infor, player list and score

-# install

-this project was write in silex, your can insttall by using composer